tohojo/flent/doc/misc.rst

 completely, which can cause missing data points for some measurement series.
 The --socket-timeout feature can alleviate this, but requires a recent SVN version of netperf to work.
 Flent tries to detect if netperf supports this option and enables it for the UDP measurements if it does.
+Using :command:`irtt` for UDP measurements is a way to alleviate this; Flent will automatically detect the availability of irtt and use it if available.

 Probably many other bugs.
 Please report any found to https://github.com/tohojo/flent/issues and include the output of :option:`flent --version<-V>` in the report.
+A debug log (as obtained with :option:`flent --log-file<-L>`) is also often useful.